bitrise-io/codesigndoc/README.md

 ### Create a new release

-1. Merge all changes to master
+1. Merge all changes to master.
-1. Bump the version in `version/version.go`
+1. Increase the version in `version/version.go`.
-1. Merge the version change to master
+1. Merge the version change to master.
-1. Push version tag to master
+1. Push version tag to master.
-1. Download from GitHub and test the new release
+1. Download from GitHub and test the new release.
-1. Run `bitrise run update-wrapper-versions`
+1. Run `bitrise run update-wrapper-versions`.
-1. Merge the updated wrapper versions
+1. Merge the updated wrapper versions.